 Google Hangouts is being killed-off in 2020, signaling the end of an era for Google’s popular IM app.
 And this is its replacement, Google Hangouts Chat

 Google is killing off its popular IM application, Google Hangouts, starting in October 2019.
-It will be replaced by Google Hangouts Chat and Google Hangouts Meet, an improved version of the current application, complete with more robust features.
+It will be replaced by Google Hangouts Chat and Google Hangouts Meet, an improved version of the current application, complete with more robust features that’ll be available inside Gmail, Google Drive, and Google Workspace.

 Why is Google doing this?
 To make Hangouts better mostly.
 Google now faces stiff competition from Slack and Microsoft Teams, so it needs to make its enterprise offering (which includes IM and video-call conferencing) more competitive.